If you are new to crochet and would like to learn how to single crochet, this how to single crochet for beginners post will help!

-Learn the single crochet stitch today!
-Just read on down for the full, FREE single crochet tutorial to get started!
+You can learn the single crochet stitch today!
+Read on down for the full, FREE single crochet tutorial to get started!

-To start learning how to crochet the single crochet stitch, you will need just a few items to begin.
+To start learning how to crochet the single crochet stitch, you will need just a couple of crochet supplies to begin.
 Make sure you have some yarn (any weight will work) and a corresponding crochet hook size to the yarn you are using.
-I like to use worsted weight yarn for my tutorials.

 Single Crochet (SC) Stitch Type

 The single crochet stitch creates a closed stitch design which is perfect for all types of projects such as blankets (the single crochet chevron blanket is my favorite!), scarves and amigurumi.
 Below you will find a few pointers on what type of yarn is best to use with the single crochet.

 The denseness of a single crochet fabric will depend on the type of fiber that is used.
 For example, if you use a bamboo yarn with the single crochet stitch, you will get a finished piece with a beautiful drape which is great for a sweater or shawl.